Out-Of-Pocket Payments for Worker Injuries

 State bans on paying medical expenses out of pocket do not apply to first aid.
-Expenses incurred for first aid (ice, bandages, splinter removal etc.) are paid by employers.
-What constitutes "first aid" varies from state to state.
+Expenses incurred for first aid can include items such as ice, bandages, and splinter removal that are paid by employers.
+Also, what constitutes as "first aid" varies from state to state.
 If you aren't sure what this term signifies in your state, contact your workers' compensation insurer.

-Many states mandate the use of workers compensation fee schedules, which limit the amount providers are paid for medical treatment.
+Many states mandate the use of workers compensation fee schedules.
+These schedules limit the amount medical providers are paid for medical treatment.
 In addition, some states permit workers compensation insurers to negotiate with providers to establish managed care plans.

-Because of these arrangements, your insurer is likely to pay considerably less for medical treatment than you (the employer).
+Because of these arrangements, your insurer is likely to pay considerably less for medical treatment than you—the employer—will be billed.
 Employers are typically charged the "usual and customary" rates, not the discounted rates charged to insurers.

 Minor Injuries May Become Costly